If you own a home or rent an apartment, you may be able to relate to having a neighbor that is anything but neighborly.

 Let’s just say I miss this couple and the decency they had, as they were replaced back to back with a couple of tenants that didn’t quite make a good impression…

-Never in my wildest dreams did I imagine that I would have to endure the behavior that occurred almost 2 years ago when a family moved in next door.
+Never in my wildest dreams did I imagine that I would have to endure the behavior that occurred almost 3 years ago when the tenants moved in next door.

 They had a very, very bad dog.
 It would bark and bark to no avail.
 Mornings, afternoons, in the middle of the night.
 You name it.